 In general, we look for dedicated persons who are willing to share their knowledge and fulfill their roles with no excuses.

 32. Can I grow professionally at Fluid Attacks?

-Fluid Attacks we classify growth in 3 different areas:
+At Fluid Attacks, we classify growth in 3 different areas: authority, knowledge and money.

 Growth in knowledge is high since we, not the customer, control the technologies we use.
 We constantly update our tools because we audit many customers and, therefore, we must learn the most current and emergent technologies within a very short timeframe.
 The projects are short and the learning is constant.
 In the security and hacking area, we have the experience and the track record to be considered the largest hacking company in Latin America.

 Growth in money tends to be in the midrange because salaries at Fluid Attacks are not only attached to the growth in authority (non-technical scale) but also to the growth in knowledge (technical scale).
 This is why it is common to find engineers with higher salaries than their bosses (see question 23).